Buying a Furnace

 Is the efficiency of your furnace appropriate for your house?

 However, that's not always the case.
 Your 90% efficient furnace will cost you more than your 80% efficient furnace if you move to a new house within the payoff period.
-And depending on which furnace you choose, the payoff period may be surprising long!
+And, depending on which furnace you choose, the payoff period may be surprisingly long!
 You need to consider a number of factors such as your climate, how long you plan to own your home, and whether rebates for a high-efficiency furnace are available.

 Are you paying a reasonable price?

+You can also negotiate the final cost of your new system.
 Negotiating the price of a new furnace is a balancing act.
 You don't want to pay too much, and you don't want to pay too little.
 One tool that you may find helpful in deciding whether a given contractor's price is reasonable is the 2013 Furnace Price Guide.
 The report lists the prices of hundreds of furnaces from 25 different brands.

 Ask a Question about your Furnace